wp-plugins/cp-contact-form-with-paypal/README.txt

 * Fixes problem with backslash when saving the contact form settings.
 * PayPal Sandbox option added
 * Added language support through MO/PO files

+If you are using the Professional version don't update via the WP dashboard but using your personal update link.
+Contact us if you need further information: http://wordpress.dwbooster.com/support